kirru2198/My_AWS/VPC/online/7_VPC Networking.md

 * All subnets share the **main route table**.
 * Modifying the main route table affects **all subnets**.
+> Modifying the main route table changes the routing for all subnets linked to it.

 ### To Separate: